 What is a Novel Synopsis?

 A novel synopsis is an outline of the plot and major plot points in a novel.
 Usually, these are sent along with a query letter to literary agents in the publishing industry.
-It should be no more than two pages long or a single page short synopsis.
+It should be no more than two pages long or a single-page short synopsis.

 Writing a synopsis helps writers visualize what their story may look like as a book.
 Writers apply their writing process to mention an inciting incident, plot twist, rising action, or a central conflict in the synopsis.

-Whether a writer drafts a one page synopsis or makes the synopsis longer, it acts as their sales copy.
+Whether a writer drafts a one-page synopsis or makes the synopsis longer, it acts as their sales copy.
 Literary agents pay attention to the word count, spelling mistakes, use of present tense, inciting incident, and the outline.

-For organizing your writing, we suggest using Squibler’s Goals to prepare the writing track.
+To organize your writing, we suggest using Squibler’s Goals to prepare the writing track.
 Writing a full-fledged novel isn’t easy, so we suggest prepping before you type your first letter.

 Writing a Novel Synopsis